US home sales rose in July as mortgage rates eased a bit and home prices grew more slowly

 First-time homebuyers, who don’t have home equity gains to put toward a new home purchase, accounted for 28% of homes sales last month, down from 30% in June, NAR said.
 Historically, they made up 40% of home sales.

-The average rate on a 30-year mortgage has remained elevated this year, although last week it dropped to a 10-month low of 6.58%.
+The average rate on a 30-year mortgage has remained elevated this year, although it has been at a nearly 10-month low of 6.58% the last two weeks.

 Homes purchased last month likely went under contract in May and June, when the average rate ranged from 6.76% to 6.89%.
 Mortgage rates eased in July, dropping briefly to 6.67%.